-The STOCK setting uses the original EPROMS including the Rim Shot that wasn't there on the very first few LM-1 (it was a Clave instead, that is... well not to useful 2.)
+The STOCK setting uses the original LM-1 EPROMS including the Rim Shot that wasn't there on the very first few LM-1 units (it was a Clave instead, that is... well not very useful (2).)

 There were differences between LM-1 models, I have noticed that the stock Kick Drum might be different on certain model; the Linndrum Kick seems to be often used as a replacement through the years...
 The stock LM-1 sounds are written in the ears of those who have experienced the 80s funk vibe, as were the Linndrum ones, but the LM-1 is definitely the fattest.